 Unlike conventional loans, VA mortgages allow borrowers to factor in future rental income in their debt-to-income calculations.
 On the down side, before a VA loan is approved, the rental property must be move-in ready and receive approval from a VA home appraiser.
-Therefore, these loans are not great for fixer-uppers.
+Therefore, these loans are not great for house fix and flips.

 In addition to choosing a loan program and saving for a down payment, real estate investors will also have to pay a plethora of closing costs to finalize their mortgage.
 Closing costs are a myriad of fees for the services and expenses to finalize a mortgage, including:

 ● Origination fees: An upfront fee that a lender charges for processing and executing a new loan application, typically around 0.5% of the principal amount.